 Are you hungering for more in your cruising?
-We're talking local market tours, celebrity chefs, onboard cooking schools, chef's tables, partnerships with culinary leaders, amazing wine lists and innovative cuisine that leaves unimaginative cruise chow in its wake.
+We're talking local market tours, onboard cooking schools, chef's tables and theme cruises with celebrity chefs.
 You can get all that and more -- if you choose the right cruise.
 That's what we're all about, so let's dig in for a look at the best foodie cruises.

-The Dish: At least once on every cruise (with rare exceptions when there are no markets to be found on an itinerary), Windstar's chefs lead interested passengers on a market expedition.
+Windstar CruisesWhenever possible, and depending on what's available in the destination, Windstar's chefs lead interested passengers on a market expedition (free of charge).
 The chefs actually shop for the ship, so you'll have the added fun of seeing vendors boggled by the big purchases.
-If you're a die-hard foodie, you can even ask to go along at any port, since the chefs hit markets as often as possible.
+If you're a diehard foodie, you can even ask to go along at any port, since the chefs hit markets as often as possible.
 Chefs hand out tastes as they shop, so you might sample pate, cheese, an unusual tomato variety you've never seen before or a red-ripe strawberry.

 Best Onboard Cooking Schools